fares-io/jaxb-substitution-plugin/README.md

 The ideal modelling state would be to just reference a substitution head element (substitution group heads dont work at the type level anyhow).

-1. ensure the `JAxbElement` wrapper is removed
+1. ensure the `JaxbElement` wrapper is not generated
 2. ensure any `@XmlElement` annotations at field or accessor level are replaced with `@XmlElementRef`

 Schema: